influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/_index.md

 ---
 title: Execute queries
-seotitle: Execute queries for data stored in an InfluxDB bucket powered by IOx
+seotitle: Execute queries for data in InfluxDB Cloud Serverless
-description: Use tools and libraries to query data stored in an InfluxDB bucket powered by IOx.
+description: Use tools and libraries to query data stored in InfluxDB Cloud Serverless
 weight: 103
 menu:
   influxdb_cloud_serverless: